dzbeck/attack_to_cve/updated-methodology.md

 ##	Mapping Methodology

-Mapping vulnerabilities to ATT&CK techniques (identifying exploit method and impacts) involves one or more of the following activities:
+This methodology establishes a starting point for vulnerability reporters and researchers to standardize the way they describe vulnerability data.
+Generally, mapping vulnerabilities to ATT&CK techniques (identifying exploit method and impacts) involves one or more of the following activities:

 - **Consider Common Vulnerability Types** - vulnerabilities based on the same weakness (e.g., CWE-79: cross-site scripting) will often have the same ATT&CK mapping.
 The [Common Vulnerability Types](#common-vulnerability-types) section includes a list of common vulnerability types that provides a VID for many vulnerabilities.
 - **Consider Standard Exploit Methods** - Vulnerabilities of the same type can often be exploited in many different ways.
 However, a vulnerability's details can lead to identification of a specific exploit method.
 The [Standard Exploit Methods](#standard-exploit-methods) section includes a collection of exploit methods based the type of vulnerable object and the attack entry point.
 - **Identify Techniques Using Keywords** - While many vulnerabilities can be mapped to ATT&CK using the common vulnerability table, there are many more that require a once-off, custom mapping.
 In these cases, keywords in the vulnerability's description can be used to identify the ATT&CK techniques associated with its exploit method and impact components.
 Details are given in the [Keyword-based Mapping](#keyword-based-mapping) section.

 Example mappings, [Background Notes](#background-notes) and [References](#references) are included below.

 ### Common Vulnerability Types